fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/classwork/classwork1.md

 ---

 ## Logistics
-* Due: end of class on Wednesday, August 21st.
+* Due: end of class on Wednesday, January 15th.
 * Submission instructions: make sure that your name is listed at the top of your group's hand out and it is turned in.